-In these instances, a settlement advance can be obtained against the claim.
-The legal funding company can advance cash now in anticipation of a sizable settlement at the conclusion of the lawsuit.
+In these instances, settlement funding can be obtained against the claim.
+The lawsuit funding company can advance cash now in anticipation of a sizable settlement at the conclusion of the lawsuit.
 These loans are offered by various lawsuit advance funding companies and may be right for you.

 At Fair Rate Funding, we specialize in providing the lowest rates for cash advances prior to settlement of workers' compensation claims.
 Fair Rate Funding provides the lowest rates for lawsuit cash now against the proceeds of your case.
 You do not have to pay us back if you do not recover a settlement.
 The risk of the lawsuit loan is on the lender.
 You get the money you need in advance, so that you can focus on the important things.

-We currently consider advancing funds prior to the settlement of workers' compensation claims in the following states: Alabama, Alaska, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, New Mexico, Oklahoma, South Carolina, Vermont, Virginia, and Wyoming.
+We currently consider advancing funds prior to the settlement of workers' compensation claims in the following states: Alabama, Alaska, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, New Mexico, Oklahoma, Vermont, and Wyoming.